Finite-difference frequency-domain method: Comparison with FDTD and FEM

-The FDFD method is very similar to the FEM method, though there are some major differences.
+The FDFD method is very similar to the finite element method (FEM), though there are some major differences.
 Unlike the FDTD method, there are no time steps that must be computed sequentially, thus making FDFD easier to implement.
 This might also lead one to imagine that FDFD is less computationally expensive; however, this is not necessarily the case.
 The FDFD method requires solving a sparse linear system, which even for simple problems can be 20,000 by 20,000 elements or larger, with over a million unknowns.
-In this respect, the FDFD method is similar to the finite element method, which is a finite differential method and is also usually implemented in the frequency domain.
+In this respect, the FDFD method is similar to the FEM, which is a finite differential method and is also usually implemented in the frequency domain.
 There are efficient numerical solvers available so that matrix inversion—an extremely computationally expensive process—can be avoided.
 Additionally, model order reduction techniques can be employed to reduce problem size.

 FDFD, and FDTD for that matter, does not lend itself well to complex geometries or multiscale structures, as the Yee grid is restricted mostly to rectangular structures.
 This can be circumvented by either using a very fine grid mesh (which increases computational cost), or by approximating the effects with surface boundary conditions.
 Non uniform gridding can lead to spurious charges at the interface boundary, as the zero divergence conditions are not maintained when the grid is not uniform along an interface boundary.
 E and H field continuity can be maintained to circumvent this problem by enforcing weak continuity across the interface using basis functions, as is done in FEM.
 Perfectly matched layer (PML) boundary conditions can also be used to truncate the grid, and avoid meshing empty space.